 About Portspoof

-The Portspoof program primary goal is to enhance your systems security through a set of new camouflage techniques.
-As a result of applying them your attackers' port scan result will become entirely mangled and to very significant extent meaningless.
+The Portspoof program's primary goal is to enhance your system's security through a set of new camouflage techniques.
+As a result of applying them, your attackers' port scan results will become entirely mangled and, to a very significant extent, meaningless.

 • All configured TCP ports are always open

-Result: As a result it is impractical to use stealth (SYN, ACK, etc.) port scanning against your system, since all ports are always reported as OPEN.
-With this approach it is really difficult to determine if a valid software is listening on a particular port (check out the screenshots).
+Result: It is impractical to use stealth (SYN, ACK, etc.) port scanning against your system, since all ports are always reported as OPEN.
+With this approach, it is really difficult to determine if valid software is listening on a particular port (check out the screenshots).

-• Every open TCP port emulates a valid services
+• Every open TCP port emulates valid services

 Scanning software usually tries to determine a service that is running on an open port.
-This step is mandatory if one would want to identify port numbers on which you are running your services on a system behind the Portspoof.
-For this reason Portspoof will respond to every service probe with a valid service signature, that is dynamically generated based on a service signature regular expression database.
+This step is mandatory if one would want to identify port numbers on which you are running your services on a system behind Portspoof.
+For this reason, Portspoof will respond to every service probe with a valid service signature that is dynamically generated based on a service signature regular expression database.

-Result: As a result an attacker will not be able to determine which port numbers your system is truly using.
+Result: An attacker will not be able to determine which port numbers your system is truly using.

-Portspoof can be used as an 'Exploitation Framework Frontend', that turns your system into responsive and aggressive machine.
-In practice this usually means exploiting your attackers' tools and exploits.
+Portspoof can be used as an 'Exploitation Framework Frontend' that turns your system into a responsive and aggressive machine.
+In practice, this usually means exploiting your attackers' tools and exploits.

-At the moment there are few example exploits in the configuration file (portspoof.conf).
+At the moment, there are several example exploits in the configuration file (portspoof.conf).
 One of them exploits Nmap 6.25 default script.

-Portspoof is meant to be a lightweight, fast, portable and secure addition to the any firewall system or security system.
-The general goal of the program is to make the reconessaince phase slow and bothersome for your attackers as much it is only possible.
-This is quite a change to the standard 5s Nmap scan, that will give a full view of your systems running services.
+Portspoof is meant to be a lightweight, fast, portable, and secure addition to any firewall system or security system.
+The general goal of the program is to make the reconnaissance phase slow and bothersome for your attackers as much as possible.
+This is quite a change from the standard 5-second Nmap scan that will give a full view of your system's running services.

-• your attackers will have a tough time while trying to identify all of your listening services.
+• Your attackers will have a tough time trying to identify all of your listening services.

-• it takes more than 8 hours and 200MB of sent data in order to get all of the service banners for your system ( nmap -sV -p - equivalent).
+• It takes more than 8 hours and 200MB of sent data to get all of the service banners for your system (nmap -sV -p - equivalent).

 Screenshots